bbauska/Anti-Project2025/anti.md

 “gender,” “gender equality,” “gender equity,” “gender diverse individu- als,” “gender aware,” “gender sensitive,” etc. It should also remove references to “abortion,” “reproductive health,” and “sexual and reproductive rights” and con- troversial sexual education materials.”
-[Agency for International Development, Project 2025, accessed 6/24/24]
+[Agency for International Development, Project 2025, accessed 6/24/24]</p>

-Project 2025 calls for aligning international aid grant funding to anti-abortion policies of the Administration.
+<p>Project 2025 calls for aligning international aid grant funding to anti-abortion policies of the
+Administration.
 “The next conservative Administration should immediately implement language on key policy topics as standard provisions in all grants, cooperative agreements, and contracts.
 These provisions should include language on implementing the Policy on Protecting Life in Foreign Assistance, imposing conditions on funding to multilateral organizations, and increasing accountability and transparency.”
-[Agency for International Development, Project 2025, accessed 6/24/24] Project 2025 directs the Teen Pregnancy Prevention (TPP) and Personal Responsibility Education Program (PREP) to prioritize grant-making to abstinence-only programs.
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 prescribes block granting federal education funding to states and requiring that families be allowed to spend that funding on private school tuition.
+[Agency for International Development, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 directs the Teen Pregnancy Prevention (TPP) and Personal Responsibility Education
+Program (PREP) to prioritize grant-making to abstinence-only programs.
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 prescribes block granting federal education funding to states and requiring that
+families be allowed to spend that funding on private school tuition.
 “To the extent that federal taxpayer dollars are used to fund education programs, those funds should be block- granted to states without strings, eliminating the need for many federal and state bureaucrats.
 Eventually, policymaking